SkyblockModifications/OringoClient/README.md

 # OringoClient

-OringoClient (A QOL Modification for Hypixel Skyblock)
+# OringoClient is a QOL Mod for Hypixel Skyblock.

+It comes with many features:
+-MithrilMacro/GemstoneMacro
+-Auto Terminal
+-Farming Macro / Farming build Macro
+-Melody's Hair Macro
+-Stonkless Stonk
+And many more.